List of Massachusetts Institute of Technology fraternities and sororities: History

+The first fraternity at Massachusetts Institute of Technology (MIT) was Chi Phi, established in March 1873.
+However, its charter was withdrawn in 1878.
+Chapters of Alpha Tau Omega and Theta Xi were chartered in 1885.
+In 1886, there were three fraternities at MIT, with a total membership of 39.

-Many MIT fraternities are located in Boston because the Institute was originally located in the Back Bay neighborhood, and had no dormitories to house its students.
+In 1886, Sigma Chi became the first MIT fraternity with facilities, renting rooms for its meetings and gatherings.
+This model was soon followed by the other fraternities.
+Many MIT fraternities are located in Boston because the institute was originally located in the Back Bay neighborhood, and had no dormitories to house its students.
 The fraternities and various dining clubs met a need for room and board that was not provided by the operations of the campus.
 Fraternity housing has continued to expand, both in terms of the size and quality of the individual buildings as well as the number of chapters.
-In 1900 the percentage of fraternity men at "Technology", as was the name of the school at that time, was 16.1%; today the percentage is almost 50% of men, and 30% of women.
-Several of MIT's fraternity buildings are today listed on the National Register of Historic Places or are otherwise notable.
-These include former governors mansions, college deans mansions, and homes of various early leaders who once resided there.
-Quality facilities remain a focus for many groups.
+Several of MIT's fraternity buildings are today listed on the National Register of Historic Places or are otherwise notable, including former governor's mansions, college deans' mansions, and homes of various early leaders who once resided there.
 A cursory search of Institute yearbooks will show that dining, and later, fine dining, has remained of particular interest to participants.
-Many chapters and ILGs extol the quality of their gourmet or commercial kitchens in their photo tours and rush materials.
+Many chapters extol the quality of their gourmet or commercial kitchens in their photo tours and rush materials.

+In 1900, 16.1 percent or 234 students were members of MIT's eight fraternities.
+Within the next six years, Delta Psi had formed from The No. 6 Club (local), the local fraternity Phi Beta Epsilon had formed, and chapters were chartered for the national fraternities Chi Phi, Delta Kappa Epsilon, Delta Tau Delta, Delta Upsilon, and Phi Gamma Delta.
+By 1915, MIT had twenty fraternities with 481 active members or 29 percent of the student body.
+Around that time, the fraternities organized into the Interfraternity Council (IFC) which coordinated recruitment (rush) and intramural Greek athletics such as baseball and bowling.
+One early tradition established by the IFC with the support of faculty was a trophy for the best scholarship record; the trophy was a grandfather clock that was passed on to the fraternity with the best overall grade average after each term.

 MIT moved to its Cambridge campus in 1916, and newer independent living groups have sprouted up or moved in around it.
-Many early chapters had been situated along Newbury Street, convenient to the old campus, but because of the move, today, MIT doesn't have a specific Greek Row; instead, chapters are scattered on both sides of the Charles River in Boston, Cambridge and the surrounding towns.
-1916 also saw the emergence of the campus Inter-fraternity Conference.
-Its responsibilities included coordination of recruitment (rush), intramural Greek athletics such as baseball and bowling, among other competitions.
-One early tradition established by the IFC with support of 'Tech faculty was a trophy for the best scholarship record.
-This handsome grandfather clock would be passed on to the chapter with the best overall grade average at the completion of each term.
+Older organizations are located along Newbury Street, convenient to the old campus.
+Because of the move, MIT doesn't have a specific Greek Row; instead, chapter houses are scattered on both sides of the Charles River in Boston, Cambridge, and the surrounding towns.

-The MIT yearbook, The Technique, has provided a window to the growth and popularity of MIT's Greek organizations for almost 150 years.
-Early editions are available online.
+The Technique yearbook provides a window to the growth and popularity of MIT's Greek organizations for almost 150 years.